IasmimCristina/custom-hooks-when-not-use/README.md

 1. It's a cats list app with an option of adding new cats saved in local storage.
 There's also a toggle for dark and light mode.
 2. This repository envisions to show how to deal with unwished and problematic re-renders in a React application.
 Those tips should not be used always since memoization might also harm your app.
 Use it wisely and read the blog post for more information.

-- Read my blog post here: [To be added.]
+- Read my blog post here: [Custom Hooks possible issues: how to avoid them](https://blog.codeminer42.com/custom-hooks-problems/)
-- The deployed version here: https://custom-hooks-when-not-use.vercel.app/
+- The deployed version here: [Deployed version](https://custom-hooks-when-not-use.vercel.app/ )
 ### Branches features

 1.  `feat/cat-app-not-using-use-ref:` two cat lists that share context.
 The first list always add two cats every render.
 (Not using useRef.)
 [With context]